COMMUNITY AND SOCIAL HEALTH

 for all GBT2Q community members, regardless of our relationship to outness.

-Check out HIM’s Events and Workshops calendar for more information and to register.
+Check out HIM’s Events and Workshops calendar for other social groups.

 WANT TO HAVE A LET’S TALK IT OUT WORKSHOP